Working after 65: ACC levies and entitlements

 If you work after you turn 65, you still pay ACC levies.
 You can claim for treatment of injuries, but if you have an accident and can't work, your entitlement to weekly compensation changes.

 Whether you’re an employee or self-employed, you pay ACC levies while you’re working.
-The payments don’t change when you turn 65.
+The payments do not change when you turn 65.

 Your income if you have an accident